kosli-dev/cli/docs.kosli.com/content/getting_started/part_2_environments.md

 If the list of running artifacts is different than what was reported previously a new snapshot is created.
 Snapshots are immutable and can't be tampered with.

-There is range of `kosli environment report [...]` commands, allowing you to report a variety of environments.
+There is range of `kosli snapshot [...]` commands, allowing you to report a variety of environments.
 To record the current status of your environment you simply run one of them.
 You can do it manually but typically recording commands would run automatically, e.g. via a cron job or scheduled CI job.

 {{< hint warning >}}